 Service Learning Placements

-Service learning will be incorporated into certain courses each semester at the discretion of the professor.
-When a course does include service learning, service expectations will be outlined and explained at the beginning of the course.
-In some classes, students' service placements at community partners will be determined by the professor; in other classes, students may be allowed to choose their service partner sites.
+Service learning is incorporated into certain courses each semester at the discretion of the professor.
+When a course does include service learning, service expectations are outlined and explained at the beginning of the course.
+In some classes, students' service placements at community partners is determined by the professor; in other classes, students may be allowed to choose their community partner sites.

-It is a good idea for all students to check with their professor and Hilbert's Center for Career & Community Engagement prior to beginning service activities, especially when students are given the opportunity to choose their own community partners to serve.
+It is a good idea for all students to check with their professor or the Office of Service Learning & Community Engagement prior to beginning service-learning activities, especially when students are given the opportunity to choose their own community partners to serve.